 These tips on finding the best cat litter for odor control are a great place to start, and you can always add an additional cat litter deodorizer product to your litter as well if odors continue to be a concern.

-Without disruptive kitty litter odor, you can rest assured that your pet’s litter box isn’t interfering with your home and that your precious cat has a safe and sanitary place to use the bathroom.
+Without a disruptive kitty litter odor, you can rest assured that your pet’s litter box isn’t interfering with your home.
+On top of that, know that your precious cat has a safe and sanitary place to use the bathroom.